apache/lucenenet/websites/site/quick-start/tutorial.md

 ### Running the Application
-Before going further lets just run this console application and see that it generates the “Hello World!” output we expect.
+Before going further lets just run this console application and see that it generates the "Hello World!" output we expect.

 If you are using Visual Studio or Visual Studio Code you can just hit F5 to run it.
 But what if are using a plain text editor to do your work?
 No problem, we can run console application from PowerShell.
 Just type this command in PowerShell: